EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 ### How to Configure Gyro
 [Back to the Top](#dolphin-table-of-contents)

 Gyro for Dolphin requires SteamDeckGyroDSU.
 SteamDeckGyroDSU can be installed via EmuDeck, or it can be installed manually.

+Visit [SteamDeckGyroDSU](../../emudeck-application/steamos/emudeck-application-101.md#steamdeckgyrodsu) to learn how to install and utilize SteamDeckGyroDSU.

 **IMPORTANT**

 Gyro for Dolphin is not mapped out of the box.
 You will need to open the Dolphin emulator and configure gyro controls after installing SteamDeckGyroDSU.

-Visit [SteamDeckGyroDSU](../../emudeck-application/steamos/emudeck-application-101.md#steamdeckgyrodsu) to learn how to install and utilize SteamDeckGyroDSU.
+After installing SteamDeckGyroDSU, you may either choose to create your own profile in Dolphin or you may choose to download a community created profile from the [Community Creations](../../other/steamos/community-creations.md) page.

 ***